-VCI_READ_COMMAND VCI_WRITE_COMMAND VCI_LINKED_READ_COMMAND VCI_STORE_CONDITIONAL_COMMAND TLMT_NULL_MESSAGE TLMT_ACTIVE TLMT_INACTIVE are used to implement atomic operations.
-The latter 3 values are not directly related to VCI but rather to the PDES simulation algorithm used.
-The TLMT_NULL_MESSAGE value is used whenever an initiator needs to send its local time to the rest of the platform for synchronization purpose.
-The TLMT_ACTIVE and TLMT_INACTIVE values are used to inform the interconnect that the corresponding initiator must be taken into account during PDES time filtering or not.
-A programmable component such as a DMA controller, until it has been programmed and launched should not participate in the PDES time filtering.
-At the beginning of the simulation, all the initiators are considered to be active, and therefore send at least one synchronization message.
+The VCI_READ_COMMAND (resp.
+VCI_WRITE_COMMAND) is used to send a VCI read (resp. write) packet command.
+The VCI_LINKED_READ_COMMAND and VCI_STORE_CONDITIONAL_COMMAND are used to implement atomic operations.
+The latter 3 values are not directly related to VCI but rather to the PDES simulation algorithm.
+The PDES_NULL_MESSAGE value is used whenever an initiator needs to send its local time to the rest of the platform for synchronization purpose.
+The PDES_ACTIVE and PDES_INACTIVE values are used to inform the interconnect that the corresponding initiator must be taken into account in the temporal filtering or not.
+For example, a programmable DMA controller should not participate in the PDES temporal filtering until it has been programmed and launched.
+At the beginning of the simulation, all the initiators send at least one synchronization message.